Graduate Program in Nurse Anesthesia

 Statement of Professional Conduct

-While enrolled in the College of Applied Studies Doctor of Nurse Anesthesia graduate program, students are expected to demonstrate conduct and behavior which conforms with the Nurse Practice Act of the State of Florida, the Florida State University Student Conduct Code, Workplace Violence Guidelines, the Academic Honor Code, and all other applicable rules and policies of the University.
+While enrolled in the Doctor of Nurse Anesthesia graduate program, students are expected to demonstrate conduct and behavior which conforms with the Nurse Practice Act of the State of Florida, the Florida State University Student Conduct Code, Workplace Violence Guidelines, the Academic Honor Code, and all other applicable rules and policies of the University.
 The College of Applied Studies reserves the right to refuse or discontinue the enrollment of any student whose conduct or behavior is so negative, disruptive, or destructive as to compromise the work of fellow students, the effectiveness of the faculty, and/or the ability to work positively in a collaborative environment consistent with the policies and guidelines.
 Faculty members continually assess each student's professional performance.
 The program insists that graduate student registered nurse anesthetists (SRNAs) always conduct themselves as professionals.
-Students must adhere to the code of ethics for Nurse Anesthetists, located at https://aana.com.
+Students must adhere to the code of ethics for Nurse Anesthetists, located at https://www.aana.com/practice/clinical-practice/clinical-practice-resources/code-of-ethics-for-crnas.

 Failure to meet “Student Professional Conduct” criteria may result in a verbal warning, written counseling statement, academic jeopardy, or recommendation to the Student Promotions Committee for dismissal from the program.